The Raising of Lazarus (Lievens)

 The Raising of Lazarus is an oil-on-canvas painting of 1631 by the Dutch artist Jan Lievens.
 The painting shows Jesus Christ raising Lazarus of Bethany from the dead.
 Its dimensions are 107 cm × 114.3 cm.

 First acquired by Lievens' associate Rembrandt, it was donated to the Brighton Museum & Art Gallery in 1903.

 History

 Lievens painted The Raising of Lazarus in 1631.
-Over 1630-1632 he had a contest with Rembrandt to produce the best composition depicting "The Raising of Lazarus".
-The Lievens' painting is done primarily in shades of gray, and it is a night scene.
+Over 1630–1632 he had a contest with Rembrandt to produce the best composition depicting "The Raising of Lazarus".
+The Lievens' painting is done primarily in shades of grey, and it is a night scene.
 Lievens also produced an etching based on the painting.

 In 1871 the painting was included in the Old Masters Exhibition at the Royal Academy of Arts.
 In 1884, the painting and an etching were sold for 12 guineas.
 In 1903, Henry Willett donated the painting to the Brighton Museum & Art Gallery.